jbhovell/credit-card-checker/README.md

 # credit-card-checker

-Checks if a credit card number is valid.
+My simple ruby tool to check if a credit card number is valid.

+It is published on [RubyGems](https://rubygems.org/gems/credit_card_checker) for public download.

 ## Validating a Number